MarginTrack/margintrack/privacy.md

 All intellectual property rights to the Application and its content are the exclusive property of VibeCore.
 Any unauthorized reproduction is prohibited.

 **4. Liability**<br>
-VibeCore cannot be held liable for any errors, omissions, or the unavailability of certain features due to the user\u{2019}s device or technical limitations.
+VibeCore cannot be held liable for any errors, omissions, or the unavailability of certain features due to the user's device or technical limitations.

 -------------------------------------